AVivero/musical-spoon/Docs.md

 ## Comments on the test

 - I found this test fun and engaging.
-I personally find TDD very interesting, and I actually try to use this approach when building similar components, as applicable.
+I personally find TDD very useful, and I actually try to use this approach when building similar components, as applicable.
 A time estimation of 2:30h is spot on.